-May is National Teen Self Esteem Month 2019 and is a great opportunity to raise awareness of the importance of ensuring our teens are self aware, feel confident about themselves and the effect that their self esteem has on their physical and mental well being.
+May is National Teen Self Esteem Month 2019 and is a great opportunity to raise awareness of the importance of ensuring our teens are self aware and feel confident about themselves.
+The effect that their self esteem has on their physical and mental well being is of paramount importance and a crucial focus of the awareness month.

 The teenage years are a notoriously difficult time for the majority of young people and therefore this is a fantastic way of checking in and ensuring we are doing everything that we can to support and nurture the teens in our lives- be it family or friends.
 On top of the physical, hormonal and emotional changes going on, teens also have to contend with the added pressures of social changes, new relationships, increased educational expectations, peer pressure and impossible societal standards perpetuated by the media, society and often parents.